jporzelt/workstation-setup/README.md

 # Data transfer

-Install openssh on the old machine and add the ssh key of the new machine to the authorized keys.
+Install `openssh-server` on the old machine and add the ssh key of the new machine to the authorized keys.
 Then adjust and run `copy-files.sh`

 # Others